olimorris/hledger-forecast/README.md

 > **Note**: This feature has been designed to work with one-off transactions only

+To use this feature, ensure you pass a filepath to the `-t` flag, such as:

+    hledger-forecast generate -t [journal_file_to_search] -f [path_to_yaml_file] -o [path_to_output_journal]

-The app will use a hledger query to determine if the combination of category and amount is present in the periods between the `from` key and the current date.
+The app will use a hledger query to determine if the combination of category and amount is present in the periods between the `from` key and the current date in the journal file you've specified.
 If not, then the app will include it as a forecast transaction in the output file.

 ### Applying modifiers